nacl42/merula/README.md

 This defines the memo with the title `merula` and which belongs to the collection `app`.
-It has a `url`, a `doc` string and three different `tag` items ("software", "database" and "plain-text").
+It has a `url`, a `doc` string and three different `tag` nodes ("software", "database" and "plain-text").

 ## Features and Limitations

 Features are:
 * editor-friendly, human-editable (easy to input)
 * simple insertion of multiple nodes
-* each item can have optional attributes
+* each node can have optional attributes
 * emacs mode available (work in progress, not yet published on github)

 Limitations are: